How to Grow and Care for Columbine Flowers

 Sow seeds in early spring in around 65 degrees Fahrenheit weather.

 Water well in hot summer.

 Propagate by dividing the root in spring or early fall.

 No winter care—except young plants.
 Mulch in the first year.

 Columbine Seeds Can Be Poisonous

-Before going out and purchasing enormous quantities of this beautiful plant, there are a few things you should know about it.
-Namely, that columbines are from the buttercup family, and the seeds they produce are poisonous!
+Before going out and purchasing enormous quantities of this beautiful plant, there is something important you should know.
+Namely, columbines are from the buttercup family, and the seeds they produce are poisonous!
 So if you have young children or pets, please be wary of where you place these flowers in your garden.
 If they are planted where children and pets can reach them, try to address the concern by deadheading the plant so that the seed pods are not readily available for those little inquisitive hands to inspect.

 Can columbines be used for medicinal purposes?